LlewBach/aj-builder/README.md

 Handyman's goals...
 - wants to be found
 - wants the platform to inspire sense of **trust** and reliability in potential clients
 - wants a means of receiving quote requests.
-This could potentially save the handyman time driving to site if potential clients can submit pictures along with a description
+This could potentially save the handyman time driving to sites if potential clients can submit pictures along with a description

 Buyer's goals...
 - wants to find a good builder